A majorization-minimization approach to variable selection using spike and slab priors: An extension to generalized linear models

-where $w_{ii}^{(l)}$ is the $i$th diagonal term of $W^{(l)}$, $\tilde{v}_{i,-j}^{(l)}=z_{i}^{(l)}-\sum_{j^{\prime}\neq j}x_{ij}\tilde{\beta}_{j^{\prime}}^{*}$ with $\tilde{\beta}_{j^{\prime}}^{*}=(\tilde{\beta}_{j^{\prime}}^{*})^{(l+1)}$ for $j^{\prime}=1,2,\cdots,j-1$ and $\tilde{\beta}_{j^{\prime}}^{*}=(\tilde{\beta}_{j^{\prime}}^{*})^{(l)}$ for $j^{\prime}=j+1,j+2,\cdots,p$, and $ST(a,b)$ is the soft-thresholding operator defined by $ST(a,b)=\text{ sign}(a)(|a|-b)_{+}$. \\ \\ We now conduct a simulation study to assess the performance of the BAVA-MIO estimation.
+We now conduct a simulation study to assess the performance of the BAVA-MIO estimation.
 We take logistic regression as the example.
-For the true model, we assume $Y_{i}\sim$ Bernoulli$(\zeta_{i})$, where $\zeta_{i}$ is parametrized in terms of predictor $x_{i}^{T}\beta$ via the link function $\log[(\zeta_{i})/(1-\zeta_{i})]$.
+For the true model, we assume $Y_{i}\sim$ $\operatorname{Bernoulli}(\zeta_{i})$, where $\zeta_{i}$ is parametrized in terms of predictor $x_{i}^{T}\beta$ via the link function $\log[(\zeta_{i})/(1-\zeta_{i})]$.
 We further let the number of covariates $p=120$.
-For the regression coefficients $\beta$, we generate the $j$th entry $\beta_{j}$ from a standard normal distribution for $j=1,2\cdots,10$, and let the rest of 110 $\beta_{j}'s$ equal to zero.
-We simulate the covariate vector $x_{i}$ i.i.d. from MVN$(0,\Sigma_{X})$.
-We consider three $\Sigma_{X}$'s, the same as those described in Section 4.1, to generate the covariate vector.
-With $\beta$ and $x_{i}$, we simulate $Y_{i}$ from Bernoulli$(\zeta_{i})$ for the cases of $n=100$ and $n=200$.
+For the regression coefficients $\beta$, we generate the $j$th entry $\beta_{j}$ from $\operatorname{Normal}(0,1)$ for $j=1,2,\ldots,10$, and let the rest of 110 $\beta_{j}'s$ equal to zero.
+We simulate covariate vector $x_{i}$ i.i.d. from $\operatorname{MVN}(0,\Sigma_{X})$.
+We consider three $\Sigma_{X}$'s, the same as those described in Section~\ref{sec41}, to generate the covariate vectors.
+With $\beta$ and $x_{i}$, we simulate $Y_{i}$ from $\operatorname{Bernoulli}(\zeta_{i})$ for the cases of $n=100$ and $n=200$.
 With three different values for $\Sigma_{X}$ and two different values for $n$, we have six scenarios in the simulation study.
 For each scenario, we generate 100 simulation runs.
 In each simulation run, we apply the BAVA-MIO estimation to fit a logistic regression model.
 We let hyperparameter $\lambda=n^{-1/2}$ for all estimations.
 Note that for a Bernoulli variable, a closed form representation for the Bayes factor does not exist, therefore we only use ten fold cross validation for tuning parameter selection.
-For comparison purposes, we also carry out the Lasso estimation using R package "glmnet", with ten fold cross validation for tuning parameter selection.
-We collect four performance measures, the same as those described in Section 4.1, at each simulation run.
-Average values of the five performance measures over the 100 simulation runs are given in Table \ref{glm.table1} to Table \ref{glm.table3}.
-From these tables we can see that the BAVA-MIO estimation in general has slightly larger values in PMSE than the Lasso estimation has, but it gives far fewer number of selected covariates, more accurate results in covariate selection, and in some circumstances, better parameter estimation than the Lasso estimation does.
+For comparison purposes, we also carry out the lasso estimation using R~package ``glmnet'' and use ten fold cross validation for tuning parameter selection.
+We collect four performance measures, the same as those described in Section~\ref{sec41}, at each simulation run.
+Average values of the four performance measures over the 100 simulation runs are given in Table~\ref{glmtable1}.
+From these tables we can see that the BAVA-MIO estimation in general has slightly larger values in PMSE than the lasso estimation has, but it gives far fewer number of selected covariates, more accurate results in covariate selection, and in some circumstances, better parameter estimation than the lasso estimation.